naymspace/elm-gilded-rose-kata/README.md

 elm-test
 ```

-If you see the tests passing you are set up to work the kata.
+If the tests pass, you are all set up to work the kata.
 After making familiar with the
-[original description](original-description-of-the-gilded-rose) you may start hacking at `src/GildedRose.elm`!
+[original description](#original-description-of-the-gilded-rose) you may start hacking at `src/GildedRose.elm`!

 ## Afterwards